openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 In the same way, existing Claims to inform the RP of the verification status of the `phone_number` and `email` Claims can be used together with this extension.

-Even for asserting verified Claims, this extension utilizes existing OpenID Connect Claims if possible and reasonable.
+Even for representing verified Claims, this extension utilizes existing OpenID Connect Claims if possible and reasonable.
 The extension will, however, ensure RPs cannot (accidentally) interpret unverified Claims as verified Claims.

 # Claims {#claims}